stricli

 Stricli CLI Framework

 Stricli is Bloomberg's type-safe CLI framework for TypeScript.
-It provides compile-time type checking for command parameters, automatic help generation, and flexible command routing.
+It focuses on strongly typed flags and positional arguments, explicit command routing, automatic help generation, and isolated command context.

 Quick Start